Otto Ender: Early life and education

 Ender studied at the Stella Matutina Jesuit college in Feldkirch from 1888 to 1896.
 After matriculation in 1896 he studied at the universities of Innsbruck, Vienna, Prague and Freiburg.
 In 1901 he received his doctorate from the University of Innsbruck.
-In 1901-02, he completed a legal internship year at the district court Feldkirch.
+In 1901–02, he completed a legal internship year at the district court Feldkirch.
 From 1902 to 1908 he was articled clerk in Feldkirch and Vienna.
 In 1908 he opened his own law firm in Bregenz.
 The same year he married Maria Rusch.
 Thery had four sons and three daughters.

 In the following years, Ender became more engaged in the public.
 He gave lectures on the introduction of the land register.
 In 1914, he was appointed executive director of the State Mortgage Bank.
 After the war began, in the summer of 1914, he became head of the state purchasing agency and the Bregenzer branch of the War Grain transportation agency and member of the National Committee of Social Welfare.

 From 1915 to 1918, he was a member of the Nutrition Council in Vienna.
 In 1917/18, he was president of the building committee for the establishment of the sanatorium Gaisbühel.
 His professional qualifications were recognized in the War years by Media and lawyers.
 This professional experience was the foundation on which he could build up in the inter-wars period, his successful political career.

 Political career

 In November 1918, he founded an independent self-management of Tyrol Vorarlberg, together with Jodok Fink and Franz Loser.
-In the four state elections of the First Republic (1919, 1923, 1928 and 1932) he won for his Christian Social Party with 53-63% of the vote.
+In the four state elections of the First Republic (1919, 1923, 1928 and 1932) he won for his Christian Social Party with 53–63% of the vote.
 He served as the governor of Vorarlberg from 1918 to 1930 and again from 1931 to 1934.
 He was the president of the Federal Council of Austria three times in 1920s and 1930s.

 After the 1930 legislative election, Ender became Chancellor of Austria on 4 December, however, his cabinet was brought down soon after upon the collapse of the Creditanstalt bank in May 1931.
 From 1934 to 1938, he was President of the Austrian Court of Audit.
 In March 1938, his political career ended with the Anschluss annexation of Austria by Nazi Germany.
-He was imprisoned by the Gestapo in March 1938, and remained as such till September 1938.
+He was imprisoned by the Gestapo in March 1938, and remained as such until September 1938.
 He was forced to retire by Nazi government in 1939 and was expelled from the country.